 As it currently stands, the European arrest warrant is seriously defective in my view.
 What do you both think could be done differently?
-First of all, how could the UK authorities have handled the allegations against you differently if we were starting from a clean slate?
+First of all, how could the

+Note by witness: The Greek authorities had stated that they were trial ready, but I didn't get to trial for two years.
+Unable to leave the country and get on with my life.
+UK authorities have handled the allegations against you differently if we were starting from a clean slate?
 Could you give some consideration to that, Mr Mann?